minmarg/gtalign_alpha/README.md

   The clustering options, which can be used in combination with other options to make clustering flexible, can be found in the complete list of [options](out/gtalign_options.md).

+## Usage tips and recommendations

+### Optimizing performance for large datasets

+  * **Leverage fast searching for large data**
+    Use fast searching (`--speed=13`) when processing very large datasets to significantly reduce runtime.

+  * **Set TM-score threshold for prefiltering**
+    Specify a TM-score threshold of 0.5 or higher (e.g., `--pre-score=0.5`) for prefiltering structures in large datasets.
+    This helps to limit intense computations to relevant structures.

+  * **Enable cached data for faster disk access**
+    Utilize the `-c <cache_directory>` option to cache data and speed up reading from disk when working with numerous query structures.

+### Enhancing Parallelism and CPU Utilization

+  * **Adjust query chunk size for better parallelization**
+    Reduce the total query length per chunk
+    (e.g., `--dev-queries-total-length-per-chunk=1500`) to fit queries more efficiently into chunks and increase the degree of parallelization.

+  * **Increase data-reading threads on high-CPU systems**
+    For systems equipped with many CPU cores (`>=24`), consider increasing the number of data-reading threads (e.g., `--cpu-threads-reading=20`) using fast searching and prefiletring.
+    This reduces the risk of data loading becoming a bottleneck during fast GPU-based calculations.

+### Fine-tuning output and memory management

+  * **Sort alignments by TM-score normalized by query length**
+    Sort alignments by the query length-normalized TM-score (`--sort=2`) to prioritize structural similarities extending across larger portions of query structures.

+  * **Generate transformation matrices for reference structures**
+    Use `--referenced` to generate transformation matrices for reference structures.
+    This allows you to visually inspect all reference structures superimposed on a query in a graphical environment.

+  * **Consider all chains in structure files**
+    Specify `--ter=0` and `--split=2` to include all chains in structure files in the alignment process.

+  * **Optimize memory usage**
+    Control the memory allocation for GTalign using the `--dev-mem` option.
+    This allows for running multiple instances of GTalign simultaneously on a single GPU or CPU.

 ## GTalign demo notebooks on Google Colab

 The GTalign demo notebooks, [GTalign_demo](GTalign_demo.ipynb) and